Analog quantum algorithms for the mixing of Markov chains: Time-averaged quantum mixing: Limiting distribution and mixing time

 \section{Time-averaged quantum mixing:~Limiting distribution and mixing time}

 Now we shall deal with the $QLSamp$ problem and the notion of mixing time that arises from this problem.
-Recently in Ref.~\cite{chakraborty2020fast}, we considered this problem for simple, unweighted graphs and proved an upper bound on the quantum mixing time for almost all graphs.
-In this section, we explain the mathematical insights that are key to obtaining the aforementioned result and provide numerical evidence to back up the analytical results.
-Furthermore, we generalize the $QLSamp$ problem to any ergodic, reversible Markov chain.

 For any ergodic, reversible Markov chain $P$, we have seen from Sec.~\ref{subsec:quantities-related-to-mc} that it is possible to sample from its distribution at $T\rightarrow\infty$ (limiting distribution) after a time $T_{\mathrm{mix}}=\bigOt{1/\Delta}$, known as the mixing time of $P$, where $\Delta$ is the spectral gap of $P$.
 In fact, any initial distribution converges to the stationary distribution $\pi$ after $T_{\mathrm{mix}}$ applications of $P$.
 In a strict sense, such a limiting distribution is absent for quantum walks as the underlying dynamics is unitary and hence, distance preserving.

-However, one can define the mixing of quantum walks on a graph is defined in a time-averaged sense, i.e.\ one can obtain the probability that the walker is at some node $f$ after a time $t$ which is picked uniformly at random in the interval $[0,T]$ \cite{aharonov2001quantum}.
+However, one can define the mixing of quantum walks on a graph is defined in a time-averaged sense: the probability that the walker is at some node $f$ after some time $t$, picked uniformly at random in the interval $[0,T]$ \cite{aharonov2001quantum}.
 This gives a \textit{time-averaged probability distribution} at any time $t$ and also a \textit{limiting probability distribution} as $T\rightarrow\infty$.
 The mixing time of a quantum walk on any ergodic, reversible Markov chain $P$ is the time after which the time-averaged probability distribution is $\epsilon$-close to the limiting probability distribution.

 Consider any ergodic, reversible Markov chain $P$ with $|X|=n$.
 Given $P$, suppose $H_P$ denotes the underlying Hamiltonian corresponding to a quantum walk on $P$.
 We require that the eigenvalues of $H_P$ lie between $-1$ and $1$, i.e.\ $\nrm{H_P}=1$.
 Let the spectral decomposition of $H_P=\sum_i\lambda_i\ket{v_i}\bra{v_i}$ where $\ket{v_i}$ is the eigenstate corresponding to the eigenvalue $\lambda_i$, $i\in\{1,2,...,n\}$.
 Furthermore, suppose that the initial state of the walker is $\ket{\psi_0}$.